 Detoxification at Keystone Treatment Center

 Every individual who looks for care here at Keystone Treatment Center is assessed to decide whether he or she should utilize detox to start his or her recovery process.
 When indicated, detox will be the first step in one’s care, and each individual will be made comfortable during his or her withdrawal process.
-In addition, we have a team of trained medical professionals available who are able to ensure that each patient’s health and wellbeing are being appropriately cared for.
+In addition, we have a team of trained medical professionals available who are able to ensure that each patient’s health and wellbeing are being appropriately cared for while at our detox center.

 Once completed, an individual who was previously stuck within the dangerous cycle of Percocet abuse will begin to experience alleviation of his or her withdrawal symptoms, develop a clearer mindset, and be healthy enough to partake in other areas of our programming.